 In Japan, the regulatory notice on the LCR, based on the international agreement issued by the Basel Committee with necessary national revisions, was published by Financial Services Agency (on October 31, 2014).
 The notices have been implemented since the end of March 2015 with phased-in minimum standards.
-Average of Nomura's LCRs for the three months ended March 31, 2020 was 201.1%, and Nomura was compliant with requirements of the above notices.
-As for the NSFR, it is not yet implemented in Japan.
+Average of Nomura's LCRs for the three months ended March 31, 2021 was 192.4%, and Nomura was compliant with requirements of the above notices.
+As for the NSFR, the revision of the liquidity regulatory notice was published by Financial Services Agency (on March 31, 2021) and NSFR will be implemented from the end of September 2021.